Skip to content

 For a distribution center, the gate is the single most important control point, because that is where nearly every high-value load and every stranger legitimately enters and exits.
 A well-run gate turns an open flow of trucks into a documented, verified process.
 Driver check-in should confirm the pickup against the appointment schedule and the bill of lading (BOL), verify the driver's ID against the dispatch information, and check the carrier and the truck's USDOT number before anything moves.
 LPR at the entrance logs every vehicle and trailer in and out, creating a searchable record that is invaluable both for stopping theft in progress and for reconstructing what happened after one.

-Seal verification is a discipline in its own right.
-Every inbound trailer should have its seal number checked against the shipping paperwork and the seal condition inspected for tampering or replacement — a common trick is to break a seal, remove product, and reseal with a look-alike.
-Guards or dock staff document the seal number at receiving, and any discrepancy triggers a hold and a report rather than a routine unload.
-On the outbound side, seals are applied and recorded before the trailer leaves the dock, closing the chain of custody.
+Every inbound trailer should have its seal number checked against the shipping paperwork and the seal physically inspected using CBP's VVTT method: View the seal and locking mechanism, Verify the number against the manifest, Tug to confirm it is affixed, and Twist/Turn to confirm it does not unscrew.
+A common trick is to break a seal, remove product, and reseal with a look-alike, so any discrepancy triggers a hold and a report rather than a routine unload.
+On the outbound side, "H" seals are applied and recorded before the trailer leaves the dock, closing the chain of custody.

 The yard and drop lot deserve the same attention as the building.
 With thieves back to stealing whole trailers, a lot full of loaded, unattended equipment is a target-rich environment.
-Trailer-lot patrol, camera coverage of parking areas, LPR at exits, and physical kingpin locks, glad-hand locks, and landing-gear locks on parked loaded trailers all raise the effort and time a thief needs — and time is what deters organized crews working against a schedule.
-Some sites add a yard management system that tracks which trailer is in which slot, so a missing unit is flagged in minutes, not at the next shift change.
+Physical locks raise the effort and time a thief needs — and time is what deters organized crews working against a schedule.
+The table below shows typical 2026 hardware price bands and which threat each lock blocks; these are one-time equipment costs, not recurring guard fees.

 The gate scam that steals a whole trailer

 The most expensive warehouse loss often walks in the front gate with paperwork.
 In a fictitious pickup, a criminal poses as a legitimate carrier — real-looking load numbers, a plausible driver, sometimes a spoofed broker email — and simply drives away with a full trailer, legally handed over by a gate that never verified.
-It is a leading form of modern cargo theft precisely because it exploits process, not fences.
-A trained officer defeats it with a checklist most yards skip: confirm the pickup against the appointment and the BOL, verify the driver's ID against the dispatch, check the carrier and the truck's DOT number, photograph the driver, truck, and plate, and flag anything that does not reconcile before the trailer moves.
-The technology creates the record; the guard applying the verification is what actually stops the theft.
+It is a leading form of modern cargo theft precisely because it exploits process, not fences, and CargoNet expects "theft by deception" crews to grow in 2026 by misdirecting loads tendered to legitimate carriers.
+A trained officer defeats it with a checklist most yards skip.
+Print this, laminate it, and put it in the gate house.

 Perimeter, access control, CCTV, and guard integration